Here are a few variations of this activity that you might try.

-As a variation on this blind spot activity, draw a straight line across the card, from one edge to the other, through the center of the cross and the dot.
+Draw a straight line across the card, from one edge to the other, through the center of the cross and the dot, and try again.
 Notice that when the dot disappears, the line appears to be continuous, without a gap where the dot used to be.
-Your brain automatically "fills in" the blind spot with a simple extrapolation of the image surrounding the blind spot.
-This is why you do not notice the blind spot in your day-to-day observations of the world.
+Your brain automatically “fills in” the blind spot with a simple extrapolation of the image surrounding the blind spot.
+This is why you don’t notice the blind spot in your day-to-day observations of the world.

-Mark a cross on the left edge of a 3 x 5 inch (8 x 13 cm) card.
-Hold the card 9.75 inches (25 cm) from your eye.
-(You will need to measure this distance; your distance from the card is important in determining the size of your blind spot.)
+Take a new card and mark a cross near the left edge of a 3 × 5 card.
+Hold the card about 10 inches from your face.
+(It's helpful to use a meter stick or ruler to measure this distance; you'll need it to calculate the size of your blind spot.)

 In our simple model, we are assuming that the eye behaves like a pinhole camera, with the pupil as the pinhole.
-In such a model, the pupil is 0.78 inches (2 cm) from the retina.
+In such a model, the pupil is 0.78 in (2 cm) from the retina.
 Light travels in a straight line through the pupil to the retina.
 Similar triangles can then be used to calculate the size of the blind spot on your retina.
-The simple equation for this calculation is s/2 = d/D, where s is the diameter of the blind spot on your retina, d is the size of the blind spot on the card, and D is the distance from your eye to the card (in this case, 9.75 inches [25 cm]).
+The simple equation for this calculation is